Kerry known for its writers and characters now boasts a goldfish that refuses to die and a dog that will not stop singing.

 John B Keane also features in this report and tells the story of another famous North Kerry dog who acted as a warning to late night drinkers in Twomey's bar.

-A 'Nationwide' report by Tom McGuire broadcast on 17 June 1996.
+A 'Nationwide' report by broadcast on 17 June 1996.
+The reporter is Tom McGuire.